Skip to main content

 free2aitools_rankAInspect

-Keyword-search AI entities using the task text as query input.
-Returns FNI-ranked catalog entries.
-Does not perform task-fit recommendation or compatibility analysis.
+Keyword-search AI entities using the task/query text as input and return FNI-ranked catalog entries.
+Mechanically this is the same keyword search as free2aitools_search with the task text folded into the query; it does NOT perform task-fit recommendation, compatibility analysis, model inference, or model execution, and it is NOT an inference router.
+USE WHEN you have task text and want catalog entries ordered by FNI.
+The caller makes the final selection; results are never paid placement and there is no billing.
 Read-only, no side effects.
 May return a retryable transient 503 under cold-path or fallback budget limits; retry according to Retry-After.
-Use free2aitools_search for keyword-based discovery, or free2aitools_select_model to apply hardware/license metadata filters.
+Use free2aitools_search for plain keyword discovery, or free2aitools_select_model to apply hardware/license metadata filters.

 ParametersJSON Schema